Rhythm of Grace

 Rest: Enjoy quiet time or a nap.

 Reflection: Read the Bible or spiritual books.
 Journal.
 Be grateful.
-Set spiritual goals for the week ahead.

 5. Connect with Family/Community: Share meals, play games, and have meaningful conversations.